niiknow/ajenticp/README.md

 https://yourip:8000
 ```

+Default Ajenti user/pass: root/admin
+For any issue or help with Ajenti: https://github.com/ajenti/ajenti

 ## ajenti-install.sh
 This script can be use to install Ajenti on Ubuntu 16.04 LTS.
 It provides basic plugin and various fixes that make Ajenti possible on Ubuntu 16.04 LTS.